Skip to content

 Fast substring search for LIKE '%pattern%' Yes, via trigram index on configured columns Usually via FTS extension or full scans Often via functions/extensions; not a primary focus

-Advanced index options (partial/expression/multi-column, etc.) Supported with v0 limits (multi-column BTREE; partial col IS NOT NULL; narrow deterministic single-expression BTREE) Many are available Many are available
+Advanced index options (partial/expression/multi-column, etc.) Supported with limits (multi-column BTREE; single-column BTREE partial predicates; narrow deterministic single-expression BTREE; covering INCLUDE) Many are available Many are available

 DecentDB emphasizes predictable behavior, durability, and correctness testing rather than broad operational surface area.